nsrau/azure-docs.it-it/articles/hdinsight/hdinsight-hadoop-tutorial-get-started-windows.md

 <properties
-   pageTitle="Esercitazione di Hadoop: Introduzione a Hadoop in Windows | Microsoft Azure" description="Introduzione a Hadoop in HDInsight Informazioni su come creare cluster Hadoop in Windows, eseguire una query Hive sui dati e analizzare l'output in Excel." keywords="esercitazione di Hadoop,Hadoop in Windows,cluster di Hadoop,informazioni su Hadoop,query Hive" services="hdinsight" documentationCenter="" authors="nitinme"
+   pageTitle="Hadoop tutorial: Get started with Hadoop on Windows | Microsoft Azure" description="Get started with Hadoop in HDInsight.
+Learn how to create Hadoop clusters on Windows, run a Hive query on data, and analyze output in Excel." keywords="hadoop tutorial,hadoop on windows,hadoop cluster,learn hadoop, hive query" services="hdinsight" documentationCenter="" authors="nitinme"